1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 },
 ```

+DOM nodes should be prefixed.
+Not as much of an issue if you're using TypeScript, but regardless, I still think it's a nice quality of life improvement to easily know what that variable contains at first glance.

 ### 2. Subclass EventTarget to Send Events Out

-Subclassing EventTarget on the TodoStore allows us to send out custom events to listen to anywhere in your App upon save.
+Sending out events allows other things that want to know about those events subscribe to those events.
+A way to accomplish this on a JavaScript module is to Subclass EventTarget.
+Here we do this when creating the TodoStore to send out custom event upon save.

 [`export const TodoStore = class extends EventTarget`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/store.js#L1)

-Firing the save event on the store:
+Here we fire the "save" event on the store:

 [`this.dispatchEvent(new CustomEvent('save'));`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/store.js#L17)

-In this case, in the App init method, we subscribe to this event and render when the store changes:
+In the App init method we subscribe to this event, and then re-render the app when the store changes:

 [`Todos.addEventListener('save', App.render);`](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/app.js#L19)